The EU Is Giving Teens a Month of Free Train Travel Across Europe

 As state-funded freebies go, a plan just confirmed by the EU seems too good to be true.

 This summer, the European Commission is offering 18-year-old European residents a free Interrail ticket—a rail pass that permits travel across 30 European countries for a month.
 What’s more, they’re not just offering it to one or two teenagers.
 With a budget of €12 million for this year, the commission plans to fund trips for 20,000 to 30,000 young people, with the possibility of more passes in the years to come.
 Exact details of how to apply and who will be get an Interrail pass, worth up to €510 ($628), will be released in the next few months.
-But one thing is already clear: A large town’s worth of European 18-year-olds will be able to travel from Lapland to Gibraltar by train this summer, and the price they will pay is precisely nothing.
+But one thing is already clear: A large town’s worth of European 18-year-olds will be able to travel from Lapland to Lisbon by train this summer, and the price they will pay is precisely nothing.

 Why fund a bunch of free trips?
 The intent is to broaden young participants’ horizons and hopefully instill some sense of Europe’s connections.
 “Education is not only about what we learn in the classroom, but what we discover about the cultures and traditions of our fellow Europeans,” Tibor Navracsics, E.U.
 Commissioner for Education, Culture, Youth and Sport, said in a press release.

-Note: CORRECTION: This article originally stated that a passenger could ride a train ran to Gibraltar.
-There is no passenger rail in Gibraltar.